 A classic London Bridge restaurant, Roast has a very British feel to the menu and - as you may guess from the name - does a mean roast dinner.
 It's one of the longest-serving restaurants in Borough Market with a super view over the market.

 This is a small two storey restaurant with a modern take on traditional Mexican from food husband and wife team Edson and Natalie Diaz-Fuentes.
-Expect a menu which mixes what you know about Mexican cooking with more unfamiliar dishes.
+Here you'll find a menu which mixes what you know about Mexican cooking with more unfamiliar dishes.

-The Borough Market Wright Brothers is where the seafood restaurant first started and it's still a big draw in the area.
-Expect some of the best seafood in town all around an open kitchen.
+The Borough Market Wright Brothers is where the seafood restaurant company first started and it's still a big draw in the area.
+They serve up some of the best seafood in town all around an open kitchen.
 If you love oysters, a visit here is a must.